Agentic AI vs. Generative AI in HR: Understanding the Difference Through Real-World Use Cases

 How AI Steps In:

-• Smart Candidate Evaluation: AI tools leverage neuroscience-based algorithms and cognitive modeling to assess candidates’ emotional intelligence and problem-solving skills, looking beyond resumes to uncover true fit.
+• Smart Candidate Evaluation: AI HR assistants leverage neuroscience-based algorithms and cognitive modeling to assess candidates’ emotional intelligence and problem-solving skills, looking beyond resumes to uncover true fit.

 • Lightning-Fast Resume Screening: AI scans CVs in minutes, pinpointing top talent with precision and slashing the time spent on manual reviews.